Accounts Setup

 Set your visibility preferences.
 ORCID gives you control over the privacy of your information.
 You can set your profile to be:

-• Limited.
+• Trusted parties.
 Only trusted parties (like your institution) can view your profile.

-• Private.
+• Only me.
 Only you can see your information.

-It is best to keep it Public to maximize visibility for your work in Open Science, but you can always change it later.
+It is best to keep it Everyone to maximize visibility for your work in Open Science, but you can always change it later.

 Make the Most of Your ORCID Account